lucasschejtman/resttogql-workshop/instructions/content/40_part2_mutations/42_mutation_instructions.md

 ### Client Changes
 * In Cloud 9 create a new folder under '/src/web/src/graphql/mutations.js' We will store our queries in here.
-Add this as an import to StockTable.tsx
+Add this as an import to StockDetails.tsx

 ```tsx
 import * as mutations from  "./graphql/mutations.js"